Budget-conscious travelers seeking the lowest entry price

 Currently offers the most competitive rate for standard admission compared to other third-party sellers.

 Open a ticket type first.
-Seller cards stay sorted by official benchmark first, then price.
+Seller cards stay sorted by the official price first, then by price.

 Guided and hosted options